NIC-Brian-Org/dgl-113-2024wi-a4/README.md

   Short, Tall, Grande, and Venti coffees cost 2.99, 3.19, 3.49 and 3.99 respectively.
   Short, Tall, Grande, and Venti teas cost 2.85, 3.05, 3.25, and 3.50 respectively.

-You should maintain all informaiton about the order using several arrays.
+You should maintain all informaiton about the order using several parallel arrays, i.e., the item at the same index position of different arrays represents a property of the same order such as quantity, size, and description.
 The `getOrderTotal()` function should be implemented by iterating over those arrays.

 You may have to create some global variables and/or constants to solve this problem.

+HINT: the parameter values passed into `addItem()` function are directly extracted from the webpage dropdown boxes without processing.
+You may need to extract the information you need before pushing them on to their respective arrays, or do that in the `getOrderTotal()` function.

 NOTE: Only modify the `docs/app.js` and `docs/index.html` files.
 Do not make changes to any other files.